 - A multi-purpose tool.

 These items can be useful whether you shelter in place or evacuate to a safe location.
-For sheltering in place, it may be helpful to make sure that your household has a strong portable electric fan as well as a portable electric heater.
-It can also be helpful to always keep your car’s gas tank at least half-full to help you cover more distance at unexpected times before needing to refill.
+For sheltering in place, it may be helpful to make sure that you have a strong portable electric fan as well as a portable electric heater.
+It can also be helpful to always keep your car’s gas tank at least half-full to help you cover more distance in an emergency or if you need to evacuate.

 What is essential in a household emergency plan?

 Developing a household emergency plan is always a good idea, especially for households with children or multiple people living together.
-The details of an emergency plan for your household will depend on the disaster you may encounter.
+The details of an emergency plan for your household depends on the disaster you think you may encounter.
 Here are some must-haves for most households:

-- Escape routes out of the house with a designated meet-up location.
+- Escape routes out of the house and a designated meet-up location.

 - A checklist of appliances and utilities to turn off before leaving, including gas, electricity, and water.
-Often, including the locations of the shut-off valves, and clear instructions, can be helpful.
+Include the locations of shut-off valves and provide clear instructions on how to handle them.

-Homeowner’s and renter’s insurance coverage will vary from policy to policy and can provide good financial protection in case of disasters.
-Generally, these will cover damage caused by:
+Homeowner’s and renter’s insurance coverage varies from policy to policy and can provide good financial protection in case of disasters.
+Generally, these insurance policies cover damage caused by: